-The budget deficit in 2006 was lower than planned, 31.4 mln lats or 0.3% of GDP.
-The revenues of the general government budget in 2006 were by 25.9% higher than in 2005 and expenditures were by 25.2% higher.
+The budget surplus in 2006 was 47.4 mln lats or 0.4% of GDP.
+The revenues in 2006 were by 31.9% higher than in 2005 and expenditures were 29.6% higher.

-The Parliament has confirmed the general government budget for 2007 with a deficit of 177.8 mln lats or 1.4% of GDP.
-Revenues are projected at 5 billion lats and expenditures 5.2 billion lats.
-Compared to 2006, the increase in the general government budget in 2007 is more than 1 billion lats or 27%.
+The Parliament has confirmed the general government budget for 2007 with a deficit of 177.8 mln lats or 1.3% of GDP.
+Revenues are projected at 4.9 thsd mln lats and expenditures 5.1 thsd mln lats.
+Compared to 2006, the increase in the general government budget in 2007 is more than 1 thsd billion lats (increase of 22%).
+In 1st quarter of 2007 the consolidated budget financial surplus was 151.1 mln lats.

-On March 6, 2007, providing support to the planned measures for combating inflation, the government decided to reach a non-deficit budget for 2007 and not adopt such amendments to the budget law that would raise budget expenditures, but allocate the revenue surplus to the reduction of the budget deficit.
+On the 6th of March this year, providing support to the planned measures for curbing inflation, the government decided to secure a non-deficit budget for 2007 and not adopt such amendments to the budget law that would raise budget expenditure, but allocate the revenue surplus to the reduction of the budget deficit.